nemoe7/nemosuite/README.md

 ---

 ## 🧠 License
-This project is licensed under the **GNU Lesser General Public License v3.0 only (LGPL-3.0-only)**.
+This project is licensed under the **GNU General Public License v3.0 only (GPL-3.0-only)**.
-You’re free to use, modify, and redistribute this project under the same license — but derivative works must remain open-source.
+You’re free to use, modify, and redistribute this project under the same license — but derivative works must also be licensed under GPL-3.0-only.

 ---